Attacked by multiple opponents: how to behave

 • A leader – Who decides what to do, how, when to start and when to stop

-• The strongest component – He is not necessarily the leader but he is the most dangerous
+• The strongest component – He / she is not necessarily the leader but certainly the most dangerous

-• The weakest one – The one that (for example) could try to show himself strong but without exposing himself too much
+• The weakest one – The one that (for example) could try to demonstrate to be strong but without exposing himself / herself too much

-Every situation represents a unique scenario but let’s see a few cases to sketch a plan (always remembering that there are no perfect, always-working or risk-free solutions).
+Without forgetting that every single situation represents a unique scenario, let’s see a few cases to sketch a general strategy (always remembering that there are no perfect, always-working or risk-free solutions).

 What to do (if we have no choice) at the beginning of the combat:

-• One of the intermediates is the more determined – If the leader hesitates and we find that is a random member of the group to be more determined to attack us, we must focus on the weakest and show that we are fully able to cause serious damages; at the same time, if we want the others to desist, we must also not exaggerate with the level of violence (read The 6DKF’s diagram about the use of violence) and immediately restart a new verbal negotiation
+• One of the intermediates is the more determined – If the leader hesitates and we find that a random member of the group is the more determined to attack us, we must focus on the weakest and show that we are fully able to cause serious damage; at the same time, if we want the others to desist, we must also not exaggerate with the level of violence (read The 6DKF’s diagram about the use of violence) and immediately restart a new verbal negotiation

-• Exploit the leader – If the leader does not coincide with the strongest of the group, we could try to catch him as a “hostage” (eg. locking him with a standing controlling technique, a strangle, etc.) and force him to give the “orders” we want to the rest of the attackers; we could ask them to maintain a distance, ask to leave their eventual weapons, gain time to recover fighting energies and so on; the point is that even if this ploy is not directly resolutive it can allow us to obtain the goals we have listed at the beginning
+• Exploit the leader – If the leader does not coincide with the strongest of the group, we could try to catch him / her as a “hostage” (eg. blocking him / her with a standing controlling technique) and force him / her to give the “orders” we want to the rest of the attackers; for example, we could ask them to maintain a distance, ask to leave their eventual weapons, gain time to recover fighting energies and so on; the point is that even if this ploy is not directly resolutive it can allow us to obtain some of the goals we have listed at the beginning

 What to do during the combat:

-• We should continue to monitor the situation, every moment, considering each second the possibility of a safe escape (for us and for those who are with us)
+• We should continue to monitor the situation, considering each moment the possibility of a safe escape (for us and for those who are with us)

-• We must control the scenario, to find any possible overwhelming advantage (eg. an improper weapon, a defensive tool, an obstacle to exploit, etc., read Improper weapons in a real situation)
+• We must control the scenario, to find any possible overwhelming advantage (eg. an improper weapon, a defensive tool, an obstacle to exploit, etc.)

-• We can try to adopt psychological submission techniques (P.S.T., more on this later) to calm, to divide, to scare, to distract or to “disconcert” the opponents
+• We can try to adopt psychological submission techniques to calm, divide, scare, distract or “disconcert” the opponents (but this requires a very developed deception capability and a not-kaotic situation)

-A note by Master Kongling – It should be emphasized that these strategies, set up this way (on a purely theoretical level), must be taken with due intelligence and as examples to be adapted to the various scenarios: under no circumstances they should be interpreted as practical methods.
+A note by Master Kongling – It must be emphasized that these strategies, set up this way (on a purely theoretical level), must be taken with due intelligence and only as examples to be adapted to the various scenarios: under no circumstances they should be interpreted as step-by-step instructions to passively apply.

 Final notes

-• There is no way to negotiate if we do not control our mind, if we are not able to sustain the incredibly high level of stress of a similar scenario (read /// Subscribe (it's free!) or Login to see this content ///)
+• There is no way to negotiate if we do not control our mind (if we are not able to sustain the incredibly high stress of a similar scenario, read /// Subscribe (it's free!) or Login to see this content ///)

-• There is no way to improvise negotiation abilities (worst of all in a stressful context), there are a lot of details to cure (body language, syntactic construction, the tone of voice, etc., more about this later, read for example Self-defense: aggression in front of a supermarket)
+• Last but not least, there is no way to improvise negotiation abilities in a so complex context; there are too many details to cure (body language, syntactic construction, the tone of voice, etc.; read for example Self-defense: aggression in front of a supermarket)

 In-depth articles